Home

 ICD-10

-ICD-10-CM is a revision to the ICD-9-CM diagnosis codes. the 7 digit ICD-10 is necessary because the 5 digit ICD-9 system is running out of codes.
-The other difference is the use of alphanumeric characters for ICD-10 verses numeric for ICD-9.
-ICD-10-CM will allow not only for more codes but also for more specific tracking.
-This will allow providers to better identify certain patients with certain conditions that will benefit from tailored disease management programs such as diabetes or hypertension.
+ICD-10-CM is a revision to the ICD-9-CM diagnosis codes as required by the Health Insurance Portability Accountability Act (HIPAA).
+The 7 digit ICD-10 is more specific and allows greater detail in diagnosis than the 5 digit ICD-9 codes.
+The other difference is ICD-10 uses alphanumeric characters verses numeric for ICD-9.
+ICD-10-CM will allow not only more codes but also for more specific tracking.
+This allows providers to better identify certain patients with certain conditions that will benefit from tailored disease management programs such as diabetes or hypertension.

-The U.S. Department of Health and Human Services has proposed a deadline of October 2013 for implementation of ICD-10.
+The U.S. Department of Health and Human Services has set a deadline of October 1, 2015 for replacing ICD 9 with ICD-10 codes.

 Return from ICD 9 Codes to Medical Billing Codes